steqeq/0000/docs/reference/openmp/openmp.md

-# OpenMP Support in ROCm
+# OpenMP support in ROCm

 ## Introduction